yext/search-core/docs/answers-core.displayablefacetoption.displayname.md

 ## DisplayableFacetOption.displayName property

-The name of the facet option.
+The name of the facet option which is meant to be displayed to the end user.

 <b>Signature:</b>